NVIDIA/vid2vid/README.md

 ### Training
-- First, download a snapshot of the FlowNet2 repo from https://github.com/NVIDIA/flownet2-pytorch by running `python scripts/download_flownet2.py`.
+- First, download the FlowNet2 checkpoint file by running `python scripts/download_models_flownet2.py`.
 - Training with 8 GPUs:
   - We adopt a coarse-to-fine approach, sequentially increasing the resolution from 512 x 256, 1024 x 512, to 2048 x 1024.
   - Train a model at 512 x 256 resolution (`bash ./scripts/train_512.sh`)